DrRoad/ellisp.github.io/_posts/2017-07-02-family-violence.md

 <img src='/img/0103-interaction.svg' width='100%'>

-We can see clearly that proportionately speaking, there is a much higher probability of someone becoming an offender in a family violence death in higher deprivation areas.
+We can see clearly that proportionately speaking, there is a much higher probability of someone being an offender in a family violence death in higher deprivation areas.
 The relationship with area deprivation is much stronger for Māori people.
-Māori living in the most deprived quintile are around four times as likely to become such offenders than Māori in the middle quintle; for non-Māori the ratio is a bit less than two.
-Māori and non-Māori living in the 60% least deprived areas have similar (low) probabilities of becoming an offender.
+Māori living in the most deprived quintile are around four times as likely to become such offenders than Māori in the middle quintile; for non-Māori the ratio is a bit less than two.
+Māori and non-Māori living in the 60% least deprived areas (ie quintiles 1, 2 and 3) have similar (low) probabilities of becoming an offender.

+I like my chart because it highlights not just the importance for understanding family violence of the deprivation of the area of residence and of being Māori, but the critical inflating effect of the *combination* of the two.

+A quote from the foreword to the report makes a related point:

 > "The over-representation of Māori among family violence deceased and offenders, as well as those from the most deprived neighbourhoods, illustrates that family violence is not distributed equally.
 For